aschwartz01/option-pricing-calculator/README.md

 # option-pricing-calculator
-Here I've created an option pricing calculator that utilizes the Black-Scholes model.
-Aside from just giving you the option's premium, it also calculates and gives the option Greeks (Delta, Gamma, Theta, Vega, Rho).
+Here I've created an option pricing calculator that utilizes the Black-Scholes model.\n Aside from just giving you the option's premium, it also calculates and gives the option Greeks (Delta, Gamma, Theta, Vega, Rho).